MoonPoet/xaprb-src/content/slides/future-perfect-thoughts-open-source-database-communities/index.md

 background-image: url(krista-mangulsone-53122-unsplash.jpg)
 background-size: cover
 .smokescreen[
-# We are not alone
+# Fortunately, we have company
 ]

 ???

 But these principles are not unique to us in open source, and there are also examples of other communities who govern themselves successfully through challenges such as those we face.
 There’s the Apache Software Foundation, Electronic Frontier Foundation, the ACLU, and others like them who have set precedents.
 We can take inspiration from the success of projects like Creative Commons.
 We can examine the principles of grassroots movements like DevOps.
 None of these is perfect, but they’re making progress.
-All of them struggle against the same forces we do.
+All of them face the same pressures we do.

 ---
 class: title, img-300h